KSAH-42/RabbitOM/README.md

 Where RTSP are used ?

 RTSP are used by security cameras and also used by Miracast technology.
-SmartTV start a RTSP client and connect to RTSP server on you local machine to receive the video of you desktop.
+SmartTV start a RTSP client and connect to RTSP server that run on your local machine in order to receive the video of your desktop.

 What is RTSP ?